-Included with the devices.artic960.5.1.0.0 fileset are the following filesets:
+Included with the devices.artic960.5.1 fileset are the following filesets:

-- · devices.artic960.rte, IBM ARTIC960 Runtime Support - devices.artic960.ucode, IBM ARTIC960 Adapter Software - devices.artic960.diag, IBM ARTIC960 Adapter Diagnostics
+- devices.artic960.rte, which provides IBM ARTIC960 Runtime Support - devices.artic960.ucode, which provides IBM ARTIC960 Adapter Software - devices.artic960.diag, which provides IBM ARTIC960 Adapter Diagnostics

-When the devices.artic960.5.1.0.0 fileset is installed, several pseudo-filesets will also be installed to aid in the automatic creation of various ARTIC devices.
+When the devices.artic960.5.1 fileset is installed, several pseudo-filesets will also be installed to aid in the automatic creation of various ARTIC devices.
 Those new filesets are:

-- devices.pci.14104300.rte, IBM ARTIC960 Device Runtime Support - devices.pci.14103600.rte, IBM ARTIC960 PCI Device Runtime Support - devices.pci.14107800.rte, ARTIC960 PCIHX (ARTIC960Hx) Device Runtime Support - devices.pci.86806019.rte, ARTIC960 RP/RXD (ARTIC960RxD) Device Runtime Support accomplished by removing and making the IBM ARTIC960 device driver using the rmdev and mkdev command.
-This process will load the necessary adapter software onto the adapter.
+- devices.pci.14104300.rte, which provides IBM ARTIC960 Device Runtime Support - · devices.pci.14103600.rte, which provides IBM ARTIC960 PCI Device Runtime Support - devices.pci.86806019.rte, which provides ARTIC960 RP/RXD (ARTIC960RxD) Device Runtime Support

-When a PCI I/O error occurs on an IBM PCI ARTIC960 adapter, the adapter slot becomes frozen and the IBM ARTIC960 adapter can be reset.
-Following an EEH error, the adapter software needs to be downloaded to the adapter again.
+When a PCI I/O error occurs on an IBM PCI ARTIC960 adapter, the adapter slot is frozen, and the IBM ARTIC960 adapter can be reset.
+Following an EEH error, the adapter software must be downloaded to the adapter again.

-To determine if an EEH error occurred on the IBM ARTIC960 adapter, inspection of the error log is necessary.
+To determine if an EEH error occurred on an IBM ARTIC960 adapter, inspection of the error log is necessary.
 A temporary EEH error on an IBM ARTIC960 adapter is logged as a temporary EEH error followed by I/O errors specific to the IBM ARTIC960 adapter.
-Recovery from a temporary EEH error is devices.pci.14108c00 Fileset
+Recovery from a temporary EEH error is accomplished by removing and making the IBM ARTIC960 device driver by using the rmdev and mkdev command.
+This process will load the necessary adapter software onto the adapter.

-If the error log shows a permanent EEH error, it is necessary to use the hot plug manager to remove and make the adapter again.
+If the error log shows a permanent EEH error, you must use the hot plug manager to remove and make the adapter again.